Halloween-themed treats.

 7. Encourages all members to host social activities.

-8. Attends the Open House Party and Not-Back-to-School Get-Together (and other PHS events as appropriate) to answer questions from prospective and new members.
+8. Attends our Open House Party and Not-Back-to-School Get-Together (and other PHS events as appropriate) to answer questions from prospective and new members.

 1. The duties of this role can be shared among a team of people.

-3. Tracks the progress of new and returning members through the membership signup and renewal process.
+3. Tracks the progress of new and returning members through our membership signup and renewal process.

 • Helps troubleshoot difficulties.